legendarycode3/shared-wallet/README.md

 ## 📂 Project Structure (Files)
-* ****`SharedWallet.sol`****: The primary smart contract implementing a secure shared wallet that allows multiple users to deposit Ether while restricting withdrawals to authorized addresses with configurable spending limits.
+* ****`SharedWallet.sol`****: The primary smart contract implementing a secure shared wallet that allows multiple users to deposit Ether while restricting withdrawals to authorized addresses with configurable spending limits. </br>

+  It includes: </br>